XGenerationLab/XiYan-SQL/README.md

 6. [Database Description Generation](https://github.com/XGenerationLab/XiYan-DBDescGen) a method and corresponding code for automatic description generation for Text-to-SQL.

+🌟 We welcome everyone to contribute to the XiYanSQL project !!!

 ## Full Intro.
 To tackle the challenges of large language model performance in natural language to SQL tasks, we introduce XiYan-SQL, an innovative framework that employs a multi-generator ensemble strategy to improve candidate generation.